Abortion opponents send bill to Kentucky governor - KVIA

 Kentucky lawmakers have moved aggressively to put restrictions and conditions on abortion since Republicans assumed total control of the legislature in the 2017 session.
 Some of those laws are being challenged in courts, including one that would ban abortion once a heartbeat is detected, usually around the sixth week of pregnancy.

-Abortion procedures are done at EMW Women’s Surgical Center in Louisville.
+Abortion procedures in Kentucky are done at EMW Women’s Surgical Center in Louisville.
 Planned Parenthood has said it recently began offering abortion services in Louisville under a provisional license.